srimanbadhri/Python-Lesson/_episodes/02-starting-with-data.md

 dtype: object
 ```

-All the values in a single column have the same type.
-For example, values in the month
+All the values in a single column have the same type,  int64, which is a kind of
-column have type int64, which is a kind of integer.
-Cells in the month column cannot have
+integer.
+Cells in these columns cannot have fractional values
-fractional values, but values in weight and hindfoot\_length columns can, because they
-have type float64.
-The object type doesn't have a very helpful name, but in
-this case it represents strings (such as 'M' and 'F' in the case of sex).

 We'll talk a bit more about what the different formats mean in a different lesson.